California Eviction Notice Templates (6)

 Step 4 – Serve Tenant

 The server must complete and sign a Proof of Service of Summons (Form POS-010).
-This form must be filed with the court clerk and a copy must be kept with the landlord.
+This form must be filed with the court clerk and a stamped copy will be returned to the landlord.

 Step 5 – Tenant’s Response

-The tenant must respond by completing an Answer – Unlawful Detainer (UD-105).
-The tenant is given five (5) days to respond, although they may be given up to fifteen (15) days depending on how the documents were served.
+The tenant must respond by completing an Answer – Unlawful Detainer (UD-105) within five days of service (deadline may be up to fifteen days depending on service method).
 If the tenant does not reply, the landlord may ask for a default judgment.
 If the tenant does reply, the landlord can ask for a trial date.

 Step 6 – Default Judgment (If Applicable)

 If the tenant does not file a response, the landlord can ask the court for a default judgment by filing the forms below.
-If accepted by the judge, they will pass judgment accordingly (Step 8).
+If accepted by the judge, the landlord will win automatically.

 Step 7 – Trial (If Applicable)